Last Updated on by Karl

 An Amazon customer sent a video of his dog’s reaction on seeing the Amazon package.
 Take a look at Amazon’s response to this customer’s unboxing video:

 5. Cash on Instagram Stories and Snapchat Stories

 Instagram and Snapchat are brand-friendly social platforms.
 One of the most used features of these social platforms by brands is – ‘Stories’.

-Brands share short 10-sec video with their target audience to boost sales.
+Brands share a short 10-second video with their target audience to boost sales.
 The videos created and posted on these platforms under ‘Stories’ disappear after 24 hours.
-These uploaded stories does not have a like or share button.
+These uploaded stories do not have a like or share button.

 We know that people prefer to watch stories rather than regular Instagram or Snapchat update.
 This is the reason large numbers of social media marketers are using this feature to promote their flash sales.
 Depending on your audience size it’s possible to link to your site from the stories.

 Share strong creative short videos on these platforms to improve traffic to your site and boost conversions for your sales.
 Ensure you provide a relevant link at the end of the video to encourage prospective customer to make the purchase.